HelenaEdlund/pmworkbench/devel/devel_notes.md

 - [x] Decide on either .Md or .html for the README file.
 The rest of the README files should be listed in .Rbuildignore.
 Philip: Done.
 Using .md.

-- [ ] Cleanup workflows "latex_class_files", "poppk_report_latex_doNotUse".
+- [x] Cleanup folders "latex_class_files", "poppk_report_latex_doNotUse".
 I guess we should have a structure like inst/workflows/stable inst/workflows/devel, and inst/workflows/stale or something.
-Helena: yes please
+Helena: Done

 ### Download_template:
 - [ ] The test whether there is anything in the destination dir is unnecessarily rigid.
 It will be annoying in a lot of cases.
 I suggest creating all the destination file names and check whether any of these exist.
 If so, give an error and tell user which ones were found.